sidneycadot/ZWO-ASI-ReverseEngineering/README.md

 ##### ASI_ERROR_CODE ASIGetNumOfControls(int iCameraID, int * piNumberOfControls)

 This function queries the number of controls.
-A "control" is a camera parameter that can be set.
+A "control" is a camera parameter that can be set and queried.
 The camera device must be opened for this to work.

 This function causes no USB activity.